vantezzen/electric-squid/components/client/README.md

 You can build the frontend using "npm run build", which will create static output files in "./dist".

-Please note that due to the large size of flying-squid and its dependencies, this requires a large amount of RAM.
-By default the build scripts has an increased RAM cap of 16GB, which should work.

 ## Dependency patching

 flying-squid and its dependencies and not optimized to run in a browser and thus use some NodeJS-only features.
 To enable these packages to run in the browser, electric-squid unfortunately needs to use of a lot of manual patching.